jwtk/jjwt/README.md

 So how is a JWT signed?
 Let's walk through it with some easy-to-read pseudocode:

-1. Assume we have a JWT with a JSON header and body (aka 'Claims') as follows:
+1. Assume we have a JWT with a JSON header and payload (aka 'Claims') as follows:

    **header**
    ```